 What are Localities?

-Locality working was introduced to Edinburgh earlier this year, and supported by the Fire and Rescue Service and Police Scotland.
+Locality working was introduced to Edinburgh last year, and supported by the Fire and Rescue Service and Police Scotland.

 There are four localities in Edinburgh – details of the geography for each of these areas and the current voluntary sector forums that are in them can be found here.

 Download a copy of the localities directory.
 This directory provides you with your key contacts in the Locality teams along with other important local contacts in our Council services.
 It also provides you with the lead contacts in each locality for all of our strategic partners, who are all members of the Locality Leadership Teams.